MilesAlford/di-workshop-01-intro-to-p5/README.md

 ```

 **What does setup do?**
+The setup function retrieves information from the project files and declares the canvas size and the background colour of the canvas

 **What do `{` `}` mean?
 What happens if you remove one?**
+The { brackets limit the function.
+Removing one will not allow the code to be executed.

 **What do the numbers in `background(0, 0, 0)` do?
 What happens when you change
 them?
 How is this different from Sketch A?**